 Northern District of Texas

-There is currently one vacancy on the Northern District of Texas.
+There are currently three vacancies on the Northern District of Texas.

 Southern District of Texas